 Key Skills for Effective Problem Solving

-Teamwork thrives on cooperative efforts, communicative exchanges, and dedication to collective objectives.
+Teamwork plays a central role, with members contributing their diverse knowledge and working toward shared goals.
 To support this, using an Email Ticketing System can enhance the communication flow, making it easier for teams to address concerns and collaborate effectively.
-In CPS, team members’ mutual reliance is pivotal as it leverages diverse knowledge bases and experiences toward achieving success.

 Collaborative Tools and Techniques